cozis/c2html/README.md

 The code is very portable so it's possible to run it everywhere, although the build proces was only tested on Linux.

 ## Install the library
 There is no particular way to install the library.
-The code is so small that you can just drop `c2html.c` and `c2html.h` in your project and use then as they were your own.
+The code is so small that you can just drop `c2html.c` and `c2html.h` in your project and use them as they were your own.

 ## Install the command-line interface
 To build the CLI, run